An alternative approach to several important systems in classical mechanics: energy factorization: Repulsive potential energy with the inverse-cube force law

 \section{Repulsive potential energy with the inverse-cube force law}

-Another interesting case is the potential energy $U(x)=K x^{-2}/2$, with $K>0$, i.e. the case with the force $F(x)= K x^{-3}$ (notice that the potential barrier is impenetrable at $x=0$, so the motion is restricted to a semi-infinite line, e.g. $x>0$).
+Another interesting case is the potential energy $U(x)=K x^{-2}/2$, with $K>0$, i.e. the case with $u(x)=(\sqrt{K/2})x^{-1}$ and the force $F(x)= K x^{-3}$ (notice that the potential barrier is impenetrable at $x=0$, so the motion is restricted to a semi-infinite line, e.g. $x>0$ or $x<0$, depending on initial conditions).
 A physically relevant situation where such an inverse-cube force arises is when the motion is effectively one-dimensional, for example when a point charge moves along the axis of a fixed electric dipole with fixed orientation.
 In this case, the potential reduces to a $1/r^2$ form along the dipole axis (see, e.g. Ref. \cite{Griffiths2017}, for the multipole expansion).
 In this case, equation \eqref{polozaj} becomes

 The first derivative of \eqref{xRep} with respect to time is

 Using \eqref{xRep} in \eqref{xRepdt} we get

 The unknown function $\phi(t)$ must be such that \eqref{xRepdt1} corresponds to the velocity \eqref{brzina}.
 We equate the right hand sides of \eqref{xRepdt1} and \eqref{brzina} and get the differential equation